switch-ch/cloudservice-owncloud/source/installation.rst

 zabbix       Volume    database needs to be moved to volume
 ============ ========= ====================================

-The following Volumes need to be created:
+The following volumes need to be created:

   * owncloud data (20TB) - nfs  /dev/vdb
   * owncloud backups (20TB) - nfs /dev/vdc